kobotoolbox/kpi/docs/kpi-asset-flow-incident-notes.md

 * `GET /api/v2/organizations/orggEoXcwRkY2nzHY6HzboVR/assets/` returns **200 OK**
   with an **empty result set** (`count: 0`).
 * The global list (`GET /api/v2/assets/?q=asset_type:survey`) returns **500**.
+* The communityvoices account still reports errors when listing assets and when attempting to delete forms.
+* Sharing a newly deployed form with communityvoices still triggers a 500 in the projects UI.

 Given those observations, the failure is not caused by the organization record being missing.
-The failure is more likely tied to **per-asset organization membership lookups or serializer assumptions** for assets that are included in the global list.
+The failure is more likely tied to **per-asset organization membership lookups, serializer assumptions**, or permission data for assets that are included in the global list.

 ## Why asset listing can fail under the incident conditions (revised)